open-telemetry/opentelemetry-go/RELEASING.md

 The `semconv-generate` make target is used for this.

 1. Checkout a local copy of the [OpenTelemetry specification] to the desired release tag.
+2. Pull the latest `otel/semconvgen` image: `docker pull otel/semconvgen:latest`
-2. Run the `make semconv-generate ...` target from this repository.
+3. Run the `make semconv-generate ...` target from this repository.

 For example,